ElectronicPaymentsInc/Procharge/README.md

 ## Requirements

-Use of the Square Node.js SDK requires:
+Use of the Procharge Node.js API requires:

 * Node.js 14 or higher

-This SDK supports Node.js versions that are either current, or that are in long-term support status (LTS).
-The SDK does not support Node.js versions that have reached their end-of-life (EOL).
+This API supports Node.js versions that are either current, or that are in long-term support status (LTS).
+The API does not support Node.js versions that have reached their end-of-life (EOL).
 For more information on Node.js versioning, see <https://nodejs.org/en/about/releases/>.

-This SDK is for use with Node.js only.
-It does not support other usages, such as for web browsers or frontend applications.
+This API is for use with Node.js only and doesn't support other usages, such as for web browsers or frontend applications.

 ## Installation